brainboard/docs/cloud-design/design-area/node.md

 8. Change the border radius of the node
 9. Make borders of the node dashed
 10. Change the border weight of the node
-11. Open cloud configuration: This will open the ID card of the resource that contains all Terraform fields that  you can fill.
+11. Open cloud configuration: This will open the Resource Configuration panel that contains all Terraform fields that you can fill.
 Brainboard generates the Terraform code based on this configuration.

 #### Context menu